Skip to content

 Hardware wallets are physical, electronic devices that store private keys offline.
 There is a whole industry dedicated to manufacturing and improving them.
 It is dominated by two brands, Ledger and Trezor.

-During setup, a hardware wallet gives you a seed phrase, which contains your public and private keys.
+During setup, a hardware wallet provides a seed phrase that contains your public and private keys.
 You’ll also be required to set up a PIN or password to prevent unauthorized access.

 On their own, hardware wallets cannot connect to the internet.
-They are referred to as air-gapped wallets.
-Thus, you will need to connect the wallet to a phone or computer to use it.
+They are air-gapped wallets, meaning you will need to connect the wallet to a phone or computer to use it.

 Either way, the private keys are generated within the hardware wallet by a secure smart card that is always offline.
 So, even when the phone/computer is connected to the internet, the keys remain out of reach of hackers.